-1 Potentially Significant Impact Less Than Significant with Mitigation Less Than Significant Impact No Impact I. AESTHETICS.
-Except as provided in Public Resources Code Section 21099, would the project: a) Have a substantial adverse effect on a scenic vista? Х b) Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic buildings with a state scenic highway? Х c) In non-urbanized areas, substantially degrade the existing visual character or quality or public views of the site and its surroundings?
-(Public views are those that are experienced from publicly accessible vantage point).
-If the project is in an urbanized area, would the project conflict with applicable zoning and other regulations governing scenic quality? Х d) Create a new source of substantial light or glare which would adversely affect day or nighttime views of the area? х
+Potentially Less Than Significant Less Than Significant Impact With Mitigation Significant Impact No Impact cept as provided in Public Resources 9, would the project: a) Have a substantial adverse effect on a scenic vista?
+X limited to, trees ge scenic resources, including, but not rock outcroppings, and historic ite scenic highway?
+X existing visual charsite and its surrourare experienced from If the project is in areas, substantially degrade the racter or quality or public views of the ndings?
+(Public views are those that om publicly accessible vantage point). an urbanized area, would the project icable zoning and other regulations uality?
+X ce of substantial light or glare which iffect day or nighttime views of the X